JasonSFern/novamsg_client/README.md

 # novamsg

-Front end componentt for a simple social media web app built using react and typescript
+Front end component for a simple social media web app built using react and typescript

 # Getting Started with Create React App